At Rochester Care Home each resident is different, and we never forget that.

 Personal possessions help residents feel at home, and provide extra stimulation and time for reminiscence.
 They also give our staff an important understanding of a resident’s personality, history and what’s important to them.

-Irene Kinslow is the registered manager of Rochester Care Home.
+Irene Kinslow is the registered manager of Rochester Care Home (pictured below on the right alongside deputy manager Yvonne Kane).

 I’ve worked for Agincare for more than 20 years.
 I’m passionate about my job and want the best for our residents.
 Yes, there can be challenging times, but the diversity, personalities and warmth of the people we care for makes it all worthwhile.